aeternity/state-channel-demo/TUTORIAL.md

 [`State Channel Demo Server Code Reference`](https://github.com/aeternity/state-channel-demo/blob/develop/server/src/services/bot/bot.service.ts#L235)

 ## Step 10: Closing channel
-There are 2 scenarions
+There are 2 scenarios

 ### Channel is mutually closed
-For example the responder would like to close the channel.
+For example the responder would like to close the channel, and the channel is open with the initiator cooperating.

 In this case, the responder can simply execute `channel.shutdown`.
 The initiator will co-sign it and the channel will be closed.